How to Use the Command 'rar' (with Examples)

 Explanation:

-• path/to/archive_name.rar: The path and name of the resulting archive file.
+• path/to/archive_name.rar: The name for the RAR archive.

-• path/to/file_or_directory: The path of the file or directory you want to include in the archive.
+• path/to/file_or_directory: The file or directory you aim to archive.

 Example Output: